 BiMEP was officially inaugurated in July 2015.

-Today BiMEP hosts the first floating wave energy device connected to the grid in Spain, the MARMOK-A-5 device developed by the Basque company Oceantec Energías Marinas.
-This company, promoted by TECNALIA and Iberdrola, has recently deployed its first Wave Energy Converter (WEC) at BiMEP.
+Today BiMEP hosted the first floating wave energy device connected to the grid in Spain, the MARMOK-A-5 device developed by IDOM (Oceantec).
 The transport to site operation of the WEC, so-called MARMOK-A-5, and its installation at BiMEP was completed on 12 October 2016.
-Oceantec has been working on the development of its own wave energy conversion technology over the last 4 years.
+IDOM (Oceantec) worked on the development of its own wave energy conversion technology over the last 4 years.
 It is a point absorber based on the Oscillating Water Column (OWC) principle.
 The prototype installed at BiMEP resembles a large floating buoy of 5 metres in diameter, 42 metres in length and 80 tonnes weight.
 The generating system comprises two air turbines located in the upper part of the device with a rated capacity of 30 kW.
 The turbines were previously tested at Mutriku wave power plant.
-The device was connected to the grid in early December delivering the first kWh on 13 December.
-The technology development has been supported by the Basque Energy Agency – Ente Vasco de la Energía (EVE) under a Pre-commercial Procurement Contract.
-The testing activities of the WEC are also part of the European project OPERA.
+The device was connected to the grid in early December delivering the first kWhs on 13 December 2016.
+The technology development was supported by the Basque Energy Agency – Ente Vasco de la Energía (EVE) under a Pre-commercial Procurement Contract.
+A second phase of testing activities of the WEC were also carried out as part of the European project OPERA, that ended in July 2019.

 Regarding ancillary equipment testing there are several prototypes being tested in the area: